cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Definition: If one amount or value is the equivalent of another, they are the same.
 | Usage: Even the cheapest car costs the equivalent of 70 years' salary for a government worker.
 |
-| trivial
-| Definition: If you describe something as trivial, you think that it is unimportant and not serious.
-| Synonyms: insignificant
-| Usage: I don't like to visit the doctor just for something trivial.
-|
 | drain
 | Definition: If you drain a liquid from a place or object, you remove the liquid by cauing it to flow somewhere else.
 If a liquid drains somewhere, it flows there.
 | Definition: If you drain a place or object, you dry it by causing water to flow out of it.
 If a place or object drains, water flows out of it until it is dry.